 The shugoki is an archetype of the samurai class.

 The shugoki gains Bluff as a class skill, but loses Ride as a class skill.

 Weapon and Armor Proficiency

 Shugokis are proficient with all simple weapons and also with tetsubos.
 They are also proficient with light armor, medium armor, and heavy armor, but no shields.

 This ability modifies the standard samurai’s armor and weapon proficiencies.

 A shugoki may also use a tetsubo for any feature that requires the use of a katana, nodachi, or wakizashi.

 At 1st level, the shugoki receives the Limit Break (Demon’s Embrace).

 Demon’s Embrace (Su): This Limit Break allows the shugoki to grapple a target, and crush his bones.
 The shugoki both moves to and attempts a grapple maneuver against a target within 15 feet of them.
 He does not have a penalty for attempting the grapple one-handed for the first check.
 He also gains a +2 bonus on the combat maneuver check, and this increases by +2 for every four samurai levels he possesses past 1st.
 If the grapple is successful, the target of the grapple takes bludgeoning damage equal to the skugoki’s Strength modifier, plus 1d4 additional bludgeoning damage for every 5 hit points he is missing from his maximum total.
-If the target is reduced to 0 hit points by this damage, he heals for the damage dealt to the target.
+If the target is reduced to below 0 hit points by this damage, he heals for the damage dealt to the target.